-Next up is NordVPN, which you can use to enhance your privacy by connecting to the deep web via a VPN.
+First download NordVPN, which you can use to enhance your privacy by connecting to the deep web via a VPN.
 NordVPN is free with in-app purchases, and it allows you to pick a country for your VPN by selecting from either a map or a list.
 Once you’ve signed up to NordVPN, you can head to the server list and select ‘Onion over VPN’ to connect to the deep web.
+Sign up here.

 3. Make sure you’re running antivirus

 Before you hook yourself up to the deep web, make sure that you’ve downloaded and installed some decent antivirus software.
 We recommend Kaspersky Internet Security for Android or McAfee Mobile Security, but you can take your pick from a whole host of providers by searching for ‘free antivirus’ in Google Play.
 Get it downloaded and up and running before you get started.

 4. Load up Orbot and connect to TOR